Is Flash’s Exploit Crown Slipping?

 - Train employees to be skeptical of emails that request additional information or prompt them to click on any links or attachments.
 Companies will not generally ask customers for personal or financial data, but when in doubt, contact the company directly by phone and confirm if they actually need the information.

-For more information on vulnerabilities exploited by threat actors in 2017, download your complimentary copy of “The Top 10 Vulnerabilities Used by Cybercriminals.”
+For more information on vulnerabilities exploited by threat actors in 2017, download your complimentary copy of “The Top 10 Vulnerabilities Used by Cybercriminals in 2017.”